shahyash29/shahyash29/README.md

 ## Professional Summary

-I am a passionate Software Developer with over 5 years of professional experience, specializing in healthcare technology solutions, AI-powered automation, and full-stack development.
+I am a passionate Software Developer with over 5 years of professional experience in full-stack development, specializing in building scalable web applications and healthcare technology solutions.
 Recently completed my Master's in Computer Science from California State University Los Angeles with a 3.93 GPA.
-My expertise spans across building secure, HIPAA-compliant systems for healthcare environments, developing intelligent automation tools that significantly reduce manual workloads, and creating scalable web applications with modern frameworks.
-I have a proven track record of leading technical initiatives, mentoring development teams, and delivering high-impact solutions that improve operational efficiency and user experience.
-My passion lies in leveraging cutting-edge technologies like AI/ML, cloud computing, and modern development practices to solve complex real-world problems, particularly in healthcare and security domains.
+While my core expertise lies in software engineering with technologies like React.js, Node.js, Python, and Java, I am enthusiastic about expanding into AI/ML engineering and cloud computing architecture.
+I have hands-on experience with machine learning frameworks through academic projects and personal initiatives, and I'm eager to apply these skills in a professional setting.
+My passion for continuous learning drives me to explore cutting-edge technologies in artificial intelligence, deep learning, and cloud-native architectures to solve complex real-world problems.

+**Currently seeking opportunities to transition into AI/ML Engineering and Cloud Computing roles.**

 ---